yeshninanayakkara/cybersecurity-portfolio/README.md

 A showcase of my cybersecurity projects, skills, and achievements.
 # Cybersecurity Portfolio

+Cyber Security Undergraduate at SLTC Key Interests:
+🛡️ Cybersecurity strategies and threat analysis
+🤖 AI automation and innovative IT solutions
+🌐 Network security, vulnerability management, and ethical hacking.

+**About Me**
 Hi, I'm Yeshni Nanayakkara!
-A cybersecurity professional passionate about safeguarding digital environments and implementing innovative IT solutions.
+I am a passionate and dedicated cybersecurity professional committed to safeguarding digital environments and implementing innovative IT solutions that enhance security and resilience.

+Objective
- Aspiring Cybersecurity Analyst with hands-on experience in threat detection, vulnerability management, and incident response.
- Seeking an internship opportunity to further develop skills in Security Operations Center (SOC) operations and contribute to the protection of organizational IT infrastructures.
+I am an aspiring Cybersecurity Analyst with practical experience in threat detection, vulnerability management, and incident response.
+My goal is to secure an internship opportunity where I can expand my expertise in Security Operations Center (SOC) operations, contribute to proactive risk mitigation, and support the protection of critical organizational IT infrastructures.

+Key Competencies

+Threat Detection & Analysis: Proficient in identifying and analyzing potential cybersecurity threats to minimize risks.
+Vulnerability Management: Skilled in assessing and mitigating vulnerabilities across systems and networks.
+Incident Response: Experienced in addressing and resolving security incidents to maintain operational continuity.
+SOC Operations: Eager to develop advanced skills in monitoring, analyzing, and defending against cyber threats in real-time.
+Why Choose Me?
+With a strong foundation in cybersecurity principles and a passion for continuous learning, I am ready to bring dedication, innovation, and a problem-solving mindset to your team.
+I am enthusiastic about contributing to a secure and robust IT environment while gaining valuable hands-on experience.

+Let’s collaborate to build safer digital landscapes!

 ## Skills
 - 🔒 Cyber Threat Analysis